 - Peel the pears, leaving the stalk intact.
 Crush the cardamom pods.

-- Combine all the ingredients in a saucepan with 1 litre of water, bring to a simmer and gently poach the pears for about 2 hours or until tender.
+- Combine all the ingredients in a saucepan with 1 liter of water, bring to a simmer and gently poach the pears for about 2 hours or until tender.
 Remove from the heat, allow to cool, then refrigerate overnight to steep.

 - Before serving, remove the pears and set aside to bring to room temperature.